maiktreya/systemfitECM/README.md

 ------------------------------------------------

-### PENDING TO IMPLEMENT
+### LIMITATIONS AND PENDING FUNCTIONALITY

-- Check F Bound  test for ARDL distinct of (p=1,q=2) implemented 04-10-23.
+- Both UECM and RECM implementations work for a common number of lags $n = p = q_j$ for any $j$ given an $ARDL(n,p,q_j)$.
+Implementation of different lag orders is pending.
-- Enable beyond case III which is the only version already tested an implemented.
+- Check F Bound  test for ARDL.
+Enable beyond case III which is the only version already tested an implemented.
 - Check implications of distinct short-run parameters for UECM and RECM when:
   - applied a first step iterated + uniterated or iterated.
   - to keep reporting a "pure" reparametrization iterations should be set to 1 (not iterated).